JayaGanesh112002/Python_mini_project/README.md

 # Python_mini_project

 Title : Details Form Entry and Retrieval

 Technologies used : Python, MySQL

 - The Details From Entry and Retrieval has 3 GUIs
 - First UI acts as the Main page connecting both the Details entry page and the Data retrieval page.
 - Second UI to enter the data and insert it into the Database.
 Basic data checks were implemented in order to prevent Bad data insertion.
-- Third UI is to retrieve saved data from the Database
+- Third UI is to retrieve saved data from the Database.
 - To merge the three UIs, Toplevel window method from Tkinter is used.
 - 3 separate classes were made.
-1 - Main Page (App), 2 - Data entry page (insert_window) and 3 - Data retrieval (retrieve_window)
+1 - Main Page (App), 2 - Data entry page (insert_window) and 3 - Data retrieval (retrieve_window).

 Note**

 BEFORE RUNNING THE FILE PLEASE BE CONNECTED WITH THE MySQL SERVER LOCALHOST

 ENTRY WINDOW :